-Samsung is really upping its software update game.
-Last year the company declared that it would provide three years of Android updates to its 2019 and 2020 Galaxy flagships.
-Taking things a step further, Samsung has announced in August of 2020 a whole bunch of Galaxy devices eligible for three years of Android updates, including tablets, foldables, and the cheaper Galaxy A series of phones.
+Over the past year or so, Samsung has really upped its software update game.
+Last year the company declared that it would provide three years of Android updates to all flagships from 2019 and later.
+Taking things a step further, Samsung announced in August of 2020 a whole bunch of Galaxy devices eligible for three years of Android updates, including tablets, flagship and foldable phones, and even some cheaper Galaxy A series of phones.

 Samsung Galaxy S series

-In the Galaxy S series, Samsung has promised three years of Android updates to all Galaxy S10 and S20 variants.
-Sadly, the Galaxy S9 series doesn’t figure in the list.
+In the Galaxy S series, Samsung has promised three years of Android updates to all Galaxy S10, Galaxy S20, and Galaxy S21 variants.
+Sadly, the Galaxy S9 series isn’t included in the list.
 This means that Android 10 would be the last update for the S9 and S9 Plus, given that they launched with Android Oreo.

 As for the Galaxy S10 series, you can expect Android 12 to be its last update.
-Meanwhile, the Galaxy S20, S20 Plus, and S20 Ultra are in line to get Android 13 in the future.
-Samsung has also said that the S20 series will be the first to get Android 11 later this year, followed by other devices.
+Meanwhile, the Galaxy S20, S20 Plus, and S20 Ultra, and S20 FE are in line to get Android 13 in the future.
+The Galaxy S21 phones launched with Android 11 so they should get updates till Android 14.

 Here’s a full list of all Galaxy S series devices on Samsung’s three-year update schedule: